unomachineshop/Activity_Monitor_Base_Station/README.md

        static routers=Value3
        static domain_name_servers=Value4
 ```
 At this point we now have a static ip address, that is independent of whatever network we are connected.
 Without this step, it is possible that the Pi's ip address could change each time we connect to a network.
-It is now a good idea to try and use Putty to connect to the Pi remotely before proceeding to the next steps.
+It is now a good idea to try and use Putty to connect to the Pi remotely before proceeding.
 * First you will need to download [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on your local computer.
 * In the Host Name field, enter the ip address we found from above.
 (Value2, without the /16 at the end, 10.12.18.255 for instance)
 * Click open, agree to the popup and proceed to log in using the default login.

 We can now begin setting up the public and private keys for automatic login, while maintaining a high level of security.
 To begin we will need to generate a public and private key pair.
 * PuTTy comes with a program called PuttyGen which will generate our public and private key pairs.
 Start it up and click on generate.
 Moving your mouse to generate entropy.
-Save both the public and private keys somehwere you will remember.
+Save both the public and private keys somewhere you will remember.
 * Now on the pi do the following...
 ```
 cd /home/pi
 mkdir .ssh
 sudo chmod 700 .ssh
 ```
-* Now using a program such as [WinSCP](https://winscp.net/eng/index.php) you can remotely transfer files using the same ip address we used to log in with PuTTy.
+* Using a program such as [WinSCP](https://winscp.net/eng/index.php) you can remotely transfer files using the same ip address we used to log in with PuTTy.
 So transfer **ONLY** the public key to the newly created .ssh directory.
-Once the new public is transferred, run the following...
+Once the new public key is transferred, run the following...
 ```
 sudo chmod 700 public
 mv public authorized_keys